List of unproduced DC Comics projects: Robin

+CW's The Graysons TV series

+By November 2008, a television prequel series centered around Dick Grayson, with Kelly Souders and Brian Peterson writing and executive producing along with McG and Phil Johnson, was nixed by Jeff Robinov, who decided to develop other projects instead.

 Nightwing: The Animated Series

-An animated series featuring Nightwing was in development from Ki Hyun Ryu of The Boondocks and The Legend of Korra fame.
-The series was rejected in favor for Young Justice.
+An animated series featuring Nightwing was in development from Ki Hyun Ryu of The Boondocks and The Legend of Korra fame, but was rejected in favor for Young Justice.

+DCEU Nightwing film

+By February 2017, a film centered around Dick Grayson / Nightwing was in development, with Chris McKay and Bill Dubuque signed on as director and screenwriter, respectively.
+Although the script was nearing its final draft, McKay said in 2021 that the project was delayed due to DC having "other priorities", but also reaffirmed his intentions to still make the film.
+He also said that the film could possibly be reworked to remove its connections to the DCEU continuity.
+The project was ultimately canceled in August 2023.

 Catwoman: The Animated Series

-In the massive success of Batman: The Animated Series, Fox Kids approached Bruce Timm on making a spin-off based on Catwoman.
-The series was scrapped in favor of Superman: The Animated Series.
+Following the success of Batman: The Animated Series, Fox Kids approached Bruce Timm on making a spin-off based on Catwoman, but it was scrapped in favor of Superman: The Animated Series.